erobwen/country-quiz/README.md

 ![Alt text](/documents/screenshot.png?raw=true "Screenshot")

 Click the link above to see the demo.
 This project is built with React/Next.js with plain Javascript (no Typescript).
+It was the first time I tried out Next.js, and it worked out fine.
+Next.js features server side rendering for fast performance.

 It is built with my signature style with using a lot of inline styles that are composed programmatically.
-It was the first time I tried out Next.js, and it worked out fine.

 ### Built With